 The DSL or Deputy DSL should liaise with the main safeguarding partners and with other agencies in line with Working Together to Safeguard Children.
-"NPCC - When to call the police" can assist the DSL or Deputy DSL understand when they should consider calling the police and what to expect when they do.
+"NPCC - When to call the police" can assist the DSL or the deputy DSLs understand when they should consider calling the police and what to expect when they do.
+If the School has questions about any police investigation, it will ask the police.
+The DSL or the deputy DSLs will also be responsible for liaising with the senior mental health lead and, where available, the Mental Health Support Team, where safeguarding concerns are linked to mental health.
+The DSL or the deputy DSLs should be confident as to what local specialist support is available to support all children involved in sexual violence and sexual harassment and be confident as to how to access this support when required.